Loading...

 What is dual citizenship?

 Dual citizenship means holding two passports.
 Ghana allows this and issues a Dual Nationality Certificate.
-For details, see our full guide: Applying for Dual Ghanaian Citizenship Certificate.
+For details see the full application guide.
+For US nationals specifically: can you keep US citizenship while becoming Ghanaian?

 Can I bring my family?

 Yes.
 Each family member must apply separately for a visa (if required).
 Children need their own visas and passports, plus sometimes parental consent letters.
-If you live in Ghana on a residence permit, you can sponsor your spouse and children for dependent permits.
+If you hold a Ghanaian residence permit, you can sponsor your spouse and children for dependent permits.

 Should I get a visa or apply for residency?